beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 ## Record Layer {#security-record-layer}

-The record layer depends on the handshake producing strong traffic secrets which can be used to derive bidirectional encryption keys and nonces.
+The record layer depends on the handshake producing strong traffic secrets to be able to derive bidirectional encryption keys and nonces.
-Assuming that is true, and the keys are used for no more data than indicated in {{limits-on-key-usage}} then the record layer should provide the following
+Assuming that this is true and that the keys are used for no more data than indicated in {{limits-on-key-usage}}, then the record layer should provide the following
 guarantees:

 Confidentiality.
 : An attacker should not be able to determine the plaintext contents of a given record.
 {::comment}Cite IND-CPA?{:/comment}

 Integrity.
 : An attacker should not be able to craft a new record which is different from an existing record which will be accepted by the receiver.
 {::comment}Cite INT-CTXT?{:/comment}

 Order protection/non-replayability
 : An attacker should not be able to cause the receiver to accept a record which it has already accepted or cause the receiver to accept record N+1 without having first processed record N.

 Length concealment.
 : Given a record with a given external length, the attacker should not be able